-All 2-dimensional, wired and ready to hang visual expressions of “Connect-Dis/Connect” in various media are welcome.
+All two-dimensional, wired, and ready-to-hang visual expressions of “Connect-Dis/Connect” in various media are welcome.
 Because the Village Hall will be open to classes and meetings during the exhibition, there are no accommodations for 3-dimensional work.
 Artworks should not exceed 36″ x 36″, including frame.

 A reception is scheduled for Sunday, November 3, from 3 to 5 p.m., at the Village Hall.
 Because of Village restrictions, no direct sales are permitted during the exhibit.
 Interested buyers should contact the artist directly.
 Artist contact information will be available at the reception and throughout the exhibit.